MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

    n_cores : int
        Number of CPU cores to use for parallel execution.
+       Default= total machine cpu counts minus 2 to reserve cores for other processes. n_cores may be specified as a negative integer to indicate relative allocation from the total available CPU cores.
+       In this case, the absolute value of n_cores is subtracted from the total CPU budget, and the remaining cores are used.
+       If the resulting number of cores is less than or equal to zero, a ValueError is raised.

    clear_db : bool, optional
        If ``True``, existing database tables are cleared before writing new